Organisational Consciousness

 Full Organisational Consciousness

-the scaling up of clusters of 'players' will reduce the organisational consciousness number and/or quality of interactions among them.
+This diagram is an idealised representation of assets and/or agents which are part of an organisation that is fully conscious.
+The scaling up of clusters of 'players' will reduce the organisational consciousness number and/or quality of interactions among them.
 If we increasingly model beyond 4 'players' in 3D - hierarchies progressively emerge and soon the number of indirect connections outnumber the direct connections between players.

-Fig. 4 - Yshido's Idea of The Iceberg of Ignorance (1989)
+Yshido's Idea of The Iceberg of Ignorance (1989)

 research on distribution of knowledge in Japanese companies (1989) The hierarchy seldom creates synergy.
 To achieve synergy we may need to de-centralise our 'control' systems.
 By making long chains of command we tend to create alienation.
 Misunderstandings may build up if some collaborators cannot meet some others.
 Here (below) cubes 1 and 4 can only 'see' 1 other adjacent cube.